 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “We have evidence-based tools to prevent it, which we urge all countries to implement.
 Protecting the health and well-being of children is central to protecting our collective health and well-being, now and for the future,” he said.

-The report – launched by the World Health Organisation, the UNICEF, the UNESCO, the Special Representative of the UN Secretary-General on Violence against Children and the End Violence Partnership — charted progress in 155 countries against the “INSPIRE” framework, a set of seven strategies for preventing and responding to violence against children.
+The report – launched by the World Health Organisation, the UNICEF, UNESCO, the Special Representative of the UN Secretary-General on Violence against Children and the End Violence Partnership — charted progress in 155 countries against the “INSPIRE” framework, a set of seven strategies for preventing and responding to violence against children.

-The report signalled a clear need in all countries to scale up efforts to implement them.
+The report signaled a clear need in all countries to scale up efforts to implement them.
 It included the first ever global homicide estimates specifically for children under 18 years of age — previous estimates were based on data that included 18 to 19-year olds.